Unconscious bias, Diversity and Anti-Racism Training

-Stage 2: For Ethnically Diverse participants who identify as being from an African and Caribbean heritage, East, South and South East Asian heritage, and of Mixed heritage.
+Stage 2a: For Ethnically Diverse participants who identify as being from an African and Caribbean heritage, East, South and South East Asian heritage, and of Mixed heritage.

-We provide an additional stage 2 which provides strategies for dealing with racial biases and indignities, and identifying the tools to feel confident in challenging these.
+This additional stage 2 provides strategies for dealing with racial biases and indignities, and identifying the tools to feel confident in challenging these.

 The experiences of indignities and how we can find strength to call these out.

 Managing the difference between your individual culture and the culture of the organisation, how this may impact on your work, relationship with your employer and colleagues?